How Many Cups Of Rice For 10 People? (Cooked And Uncooked)

 • Large sieve for rinsing the grains.

-• Standard large 5-Quart or larger (4.7 liters) stockpot with a good lid.
+• Standard large 5-quart or larger (4.7 liters) stockpot with a good lid.

 • Long fork, spoon, or rice paddle for mixing and fluffing.